MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/page-layout.md

 **Columns**=**1** 1 2 3 **Columns**=**2** 1 4 2 5 3 In Dynamics AX 2012, sizing is achieved via the **Height** and **Width** properties.
 If **Height** and **Width** are set to **Auto**, the size is as large as the child controls require.
 If **Height** and **Width** are set to **Column**, the container is as large as it can be within the parent container.
 By default, **Height** and **Width** are set to **Auto** for every container.

-### Layout in finance and operations
+### Layout in finance and operations apps

-In finance and operations, layout is controlled by the same basic properties that control layout in Dynamics AX 2012.
+In finance and operations apps, layout is controlled by the same basic properties that control layout in Dynamics AX 2012.
 However, additional options have been added to support a more responsive layout.
 In particular, the layout of a page is based on the following factors:

 -   The arrangement method that is specified by the **ArrangeMethod** property.
 -   The columns that are specified by the **Columns** property.